The Top 5 Disability Insurance Trends to Watch for in 2023

 The combination of an aging workforce and an increased prevalence of chronic conditions and mental health issues will likely lead to more disability claims.

-Physicians, dentists, and other healthcare professionals with specialized incomes are particularly exposed.
+Doctors, dentists, and other healthcare professionals with specialized incomes are particularly exposed.

 Rising Health Care Costs